hooper625/DataScience620/README.md

 End Goal:

-Correlation Analysis: The goal of this project is to analyze how different socioeconomic factors (from another dataset) correlate with SOL pass rates across subjects and school divisions.
-By identifying key socioeconomic variables that influence performance, we aim to uncover trends and disparities across districts.
+Correlation Analysis: This project aims to examine the relationship between various socioeconomic factors and SOL pass rates across subjects and school divisions.
+By identifying key socioeconomic variables that impact student performance, the analysis seeks to uncover trends and disparities among districts.